 An enlarged prostate can be an uncomfortable problem for men, resulting in a need to urinate more frequently.
 Early research has shown that nopal cactus may help to treat enlarged prostates and may even be effective in helping treat prostate cancer.
 Bonus: It may be able to do so with fewer side effects than traditional prescription medications.

-An early study found evidence that nopal cactus was able to decrease cholesterol.
+that nopal cactus was able to decrease cholesterol.
 While overall levels of cholesterol dropped, LDL cholesterol (or “bad” cholesterol) dropped significantly.
 Nopal cactus may be able to lower cholesterol with much fewer side effects than traditional cholesterol medications.

 Nopal cactus may actually help with the symptoms of hangovers.
 There’s a catch — it’s most effective when you take the cactus’s extract before you start drinking, preventing the problem instead of treating it later.
 A 2004 study found strong evidence that nopal cactus extract significantly reduces the severity of hangovers when taken before drinking.